 I did this while holding down a full-time job in the NHS.

 I was born in Nigeria and I have made several trips there to help develop Rugby in the country, and I closely follow progress there and in Africa generally.
-Most years I travelled with one of the England teams or with Commons & Lords RFC on tours (paying my own way) and I was lucky enough to visit South Africa, USA, New Zealand, Uganda, Morocco, India, Russia, Romania, Belgium and Canada.
+Most years I travelled with one of the England teams or with Commons & Lords RFC on tours and I was lucky enough to visit South Africa, USA, New Zealand, Uganda, Morocco, India, Russia, Romania, Belgium and Canada.